4.4 vSphere Networking

 • Cloud gateways and NEAs need to be able to communicate during a partial failover.
 If one of the two is behind a NAT system, the NAT device itself hides the real IP of the device.
 However, because DNS resolution is also in place, a service provider needs to build a complicated solution to hack DNS in order to correctly resolve Veeam Cloud Connect resources via their NAT-ed IPs, instead of the real ones.
 Simply using public IPs with no NAT makes this configuration much easier.

 • Tenants can execute a full failover by themselves by accessing the Veeam Cloud Connect Portal.
-When at least one public IP address mapping rule is created, a service running in a VM is published on the outside using one of the public IPs assigned on the external interface of the NEA.
-Actually, any IP would be usable in this situation, like in this example:
+When at least one public IP address mapping rule is created, a service running in a VM is published on the outside using one of the public IPs assigned on the external interface of the NEA, like in this example:

-A Public IP Address mapping rule using a non-public IP address
+A Public IP Address mapping rule using a public IP address

-4.13: A public IP address mapping rule using a non-public IP address
+4.15: A public IP address mapping rule using a public IP address

-The public IP address 198.51.100.3 is a special subnet dedicated to create documentation and examples, but it can be compared with an internal IP used in a DMZ network, like 192.168.0.3.
-None of these IPs are reachable over internet.
-If a tenant attempts a failover using this configuration at the service provider, the service provider itself will need an additional NAT rule to publish the internal IP used in the NEA by using an additional IP that is publicly routable, like 185.62.37.102.
+The public IP address 203.0.113.151 is directly reachable from the Internet.
+But what happens if we use a Private/Non Routable address, like 192.168.0.3?
+If a tenant attempts a failover using this configuration at the service provider, the service provider itself will need an additional NAT rule to publish the internal IP used in the NEA by using an additional IP that is publicly routable, like the 203.0.113.151 in the above example.

-The problem is that the customer can be confused because the Veeam Cloud Connect Portal suggests the user to reach his virtual machine over the IP address loaded in the NEA:
+The problem is that the customer can be confused because the Failover Plan (executed from the Veeam Backup Console or from the Veeam Service Provider Console) invites the user to reach his virtual machine over the IP address loaded in the NEA.

-This IP address (192.168.100.51) loaded in the NEA is not a public IP, and so the customer cannot reach his VM unless the service provider advises the tenant to use the public IP that for example a firewall is using to publish the NEA on the internet.
+This IP address 192.168.0.3 loaded in the NEA is not a public IP, and so the customer cannot reach it; the only solution is for the service provider to advise the tenant to use the public IP that is used to NAT the NEA behind it.

 This scenario is a major complication in both the network design and the level of automation that can be possibly reached.
 The NEA is a hardened Linux system, exposing to the outside just the ports that the customer or tenant has configured in his failover plan.
 No additional protection or routing is needed on the external interface of the NEA.
 If a service provider desires to have additional control, he can deploy an external firewall working at L2 (Layer2) and thus be totally transparent to the network configuration of a NEA or use the firewall to also be the router of the NEA’s public IP.